sharath0033/dashboardz/README.md

 ## Known issues

-1. Sill working on Bar and Line chart data fromatting
-2. Data is not getting exported from Firestore when running in local emulator
+1. Data is not getting exported from Firestore when running in local emulator
-3. Edit widget functionality isn't supported yet
+2. Edit widget functionality isn't supported yet
-4. The raw data is read from filesysyem rather than storing on the database
+3. The raw data is read from filesysyem rather than storing on the database